House on track to raise debt ceiling and avert default, with Biden and McCarthy confident of passage

 The nonpartisan Congressional Budget Office said the spending restrictions in the package would reduce deficits by $1.5 trillion over the decade, a top goal for the Republicans trying to curb the debt load.

-House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out votes, even as he assured reporters that Democrats would prevent a default.
+House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out at least 150 Republican votes, two-thirds of the majority, even as he assured reporters that Democrats would supply the rest to prevent a default.
 In the 435-member House, 218 votes are needed for passage.

-As the tally faltered in the afternoon procedural vote, Jeffries stood silently and raised his green voting card, signaling that Democrats would help ensure passage.
+As the tally faltered in the afternoon procedural vote, tensions rose as Jeffries stood silently and raised his green voting card, signaling that the Democrats would fill in the gap to ensure passage.
 They did, advancing the bill that 29 hard-right Republicans, many from the Freedom Caucus, refused to back.

 “What does that say about this extreme MAGA Republican majority?” he said about the party aligned with Donald Trump's ”Make America Great Again" political movement.